dsa-ntc/uncommittednj.org/campaign-pr.md

 Democratic Socialists of America Secure "Uncommitted" Delegates Across New Jersey for Justice in Palestine and a Permanent Ceasefire Now
 ===

+![Red image of the DSA logo: a rose with a black and a white hand shaking underneath](assets/dsalogo.png)

 Contact: Uncommitted NJ Campaign [press@uncommittednj.org](mailto:press@uncommittednj.org) [201-844-8633](tel:+12018448633)